linz/geostore/USAGE.md

 # Using the Geospatial Data Lake

+The purpose of GDL is to store geospatial datasets.
+This document should provide the technical know-how to create and maintain such datasets.

+The keywords "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended",  "may", and "optional" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Prerequisites
 Currently, Data Lake allows read/write access for all users from all AWS accounts (users home accounts) specified in `DATALAKE_USERS_AWS_ACCOUNTS_IDS` during deployment time (see [README](README.md#aws-infrastructure-deployment-cdk-stack)).
 Please contact the Data Lake product team to add your AWS account to this list.